mattidorsch/synspec51_fork/README.md

 #### Updated line list
 The updated line list `data_syn/linelist.dat.gz` is based on R. Kurucz's line list ([Kurucz 2018](https://ui.adsabs.harvard.edu/abs/2018ASPC..515...47K/abstract)) `gfall08oct17.dat`, as available on [Kurucz's website](http://kurucz.harvard.edu/linelists/gfnew/gfall08oct17.dat).
-The list provided here includes many more transitions for ionised heavy metals, as well as updated line positions mostly for lines seen in UV and optical spectra of He-sdO stars.
-Some references are described by [Dorsch et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...630A.130D/abstract), further updated by Dorsch et al. (2026, submitted).
+The list provided here includes many more transitions for ionised heavy metals, as well as updated line positions mostly for lines seen in UV and optical spectra of He-sdO/B stars.
+Some references are described by [Dorsch et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...630A.130D/abstract); the list was significantly extended by [Dorsch et al. (2026)](https://ui.adsabs.harvard.edu/abs/2026A%26A...711A..63D/abstract).
 See `AAREADME_linelist.txt` for a poorly formatted summary.

 #### Linear Zeeman splitting
 To enable linear Zeeman splitting ([Dorsch et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...658L...9D/abstract)), set `imode=3` in `fort.55`, followed by two numbers on a new line: